 The block between 13th and 14th streets through which the highline runs, has been redeveloped into a central hub for the citizens residing or passing through the area.
 It provides space for underground parking, a passageway under the highway to the piers, retail and restaurants, and most importantly, vertical movement to the High Line and above to the residential towers on the adjacent blocks.

 A layered structure skirts the towers, providing retail, restaurants, and access to outdoor rooftop gardens on one side, and access into and through the towers on the other.
 It is proposed that these rooftop spaces can be used for future expansion of the area as it becomes denser.

-The piers have been developed with a series of art galleries, a small museum, and a small outdoor theater, drawing their influence from the art-related Chelsea District nearby.
+The piers have been developed with a series of art galleries and a small outdoor theater, drawing their influence from the art-related Chelsea District nearby.
 By sinking the highway, pedestrians are able to cross it more safely via bridges which connect to the green space opposite the piers.
 The jogging/biking path in front of the piers has been raised gently to minimize injurious contact between the faster north-south pedestrian movement, and the slower east-west pedestrian movement.

 Through these urban renewal strategies, the Meat Packing District will become fully integrated into both the city and its infrastructure, functioning as a vibrant and attractive area which still retains its unique, industrial feel.